singhrd/QuarantinePilotCovid19/analytics/README.md

 This project is a simple pilot to ingest covid data from a few sources, create some meaningful metrics and make them available for comparison via Angular dashboard.

-### How do I run the analytics?
+### How do I compile/run the analytics?

-Analytics code is written in scala and can be simply run  by typing the following sbt command on a terminal inside the analytics home directory.
+Analytics code is written in scala and can be compiled/ run  by typing the following *sbt* command on a terminal inside the analytics home directory.
 Additional targets will be added in second iteration.
+  - `sbt compile`
   - `sbt run`

 ### What does the analytics code do?

 The Analytics code handles the following:

   - *Ingestion* Daily pull of data from several sources
-  - *Transform* Convert it into a json schema amenable for Angular consumption
+  - *Transform* Convert it into a json schema [[CovidSnapshots]] amenable for Angular consumption
-  - *Annotate* Add additional metrics for the epidemic described in the *Annotation Section*
+  - *Annotate*  Add metrics and [[Annotations]] for the epidemic described in the *Annotation Section*

 ### CovidSnapshots

 The Underlying schema for the CovidSnapshots (daily or cumulative) is basically derived in a straight forward way from the csv.

-  - confirmed - number of cases confirmed positive for COVID19 via testing
+  - *confirmed* - number of cases confirmed positive for COVID19 via testing
-  - recovered - number of confirmed cases that resolved with recovery
+  - *recovered* - number of confirmed cases that resolved with recovery
-  - deaths - number of confirmed cases that resolved with demise
+  - *deaths* - number of confirmed cases that resolved with demise
-  - active - number of confirmed cases that have not resolved or lead to demise
+  - *active* - number of confirmed cases that have not resolved or lead to demise
-  - *active = confirmed - deaths - recovered*
+  - **active = confirmed - deaths - recovered**

 The data from the source is cumulative but we also derive the daily cases for each category.
 Note that there is a potential lag in the deaths/recovery